sirisian/ecmascript-public-private-static/README.md

 ## Introduction

-This depends on a type system such as: https://github.com/sirisian/ecmascript-types and supports a https://github.com/sirisian/ecmascript-static-constructor as defined there.

-This uses a public as the default for class members since specifying public isn't necessary and introduces a new keyword for little benefit.
+This uses a public as the default for class members since specifying public isn't necessary and would introduce a new keyword for little benefit.

 ## Rationale

 See other languages that support public, private, and static syntax.

-One difference is that static members and methods act as shared members of their class instances meaning they can be accessed from any instance variable.
-They can also be accessed from the class itself.

 ## Syntax

+One important difference in this proposal is that static members and methods can be accessed from any instance of the class and also using "this" inside of the class.
+What this means is whether a variable, say 'x', is public, private, or static inside of the class you access it like this.x.
+The only case where that isn't the case would be accessing public and private variables in a static method since those members are per instance.

+(There's some parts mentioning types.
+They refer to this proposal: https://github.com/sirisian/ecmascript-types and are mostly notes on behavior with a type system).

 ```js
 class Example